lauritowal/thesis-project/experiments/experiment_altitude_pid_2/experiment_altitude_pid_2.md

 - probably an error ?
 # Next Steps
 - More debuggins is necessary---> Print out all the altitude actions in a diagram...
+---> YES there was a bug... see comment in step method... should be action[2] not action[0]

 - 3D Target